Sagarkumar095/Chat-Search---GPT-Source/README.md

 **Natural Language Interaction:** The app enables users to have text or voice-based conversations with the AI chatbot, making interactions feel more human-like and intuitive.

-**Content Generation:** Generate content, such as articles, reports, or summaries, based on user input.
+**Content Generation:** Generate content, such as articles, reports, or summaries, based on user input. dkj

 **Text-to-Speech and Speech-to-Text:** Integration with text-to-speech and speech-to-text capabilities for voice interactions.